- Sociology Major

 - Academic & Registration Policies

 - Sociology Undergraduate Research Opportunity

 - Study Abroad

 - Writing Awards

-- The Angell Award is open only to graduating seniors in the Honors Program in Sociology.
+- The Angell Award is open to graduating seniors in the Honors Program in Sociology

 Eita Krom, the daughter of Mr. and Mrs. Barney Krom from Iron River, Michigan, earned a B.A. in Sociology at the University of Michigan in May 1923.
 On August 17, 1923, she and three of her friends were involved in a fatal auto-train collision.
 To honor Eita’s memory, her family endowed the Eita Krom Prize, annually awarded by the department for the best paper on a sociological topic written by an LSA junior or senior.

 The Mark Chesler endowment was created in 2004 to honor the sociological vision of Professor Emeritus Mark Chesler upon his retirement from the University of Michigan.
 The endowment supports an annual award for an undergraduate whose scholarship contributes to the sociological understanding of diversity, social justice, participatory action research, intergroup relations, or service learning.

 Krom and Chesler Deadlines: January 22, 2021 (Fall papers); May 14, 2021 (Winter papers)